ayushk16/life-skills-track/focus-management.md

 4. **Eliminate Shallow Activities:** Reduce exposure to unproductive activities like mindless internet browsing and excessive TV watching.

-## 2. According to author how to do deep work properly, in a few points?
+## 2. According to the author how to do deep work properly, in a few points?

-We can practice deep work by following following points.
+We can practice deep work by following the following points.

 1. **Create a Distraction-Free Environment:** Eliminate distractions, such as turning off notifications, finding a quiet place to work, and using tools like website blockers to stay focused.